YueanGu/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yuean Gu is a senior undergraduate majoring in Electrical Engineering.
+Yuean Gu is a senior undergraduate majoring in Electrical Engineering at University of Chinese Academy of Sciences.
+She grew up in Nanjing, Jiangsu in eastern China.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

 {{< icon name="download" pack="fas" >}} Here is my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.